faasm/faasm/docs/toolchain.md

 ## Rebuilding Toolchain

-To rebuild, there differet options.
+To rebuild, there different options.
 The first is just rebuilding libc:

 ```
 make clean-libc